 While data classification is not simple, organizations make it a lot harder than it needs to be.
 In implementing data classification as a foundation for GDPR remember a few simple tricks:

 2) Make everything private by default – many organizations when they roll out data classification they assume the default level is public.
 The problem is if there is critical data that takes 9 months to get to and it is sitting as public for that time period, it could lead to a major compromise.
+Instead make everything private by default, and only declassify data to public data if access and exposure would cause no harm to the organization.

 3) Start with new data first – many organizations roll out data classification by starting with the existing data first.
 The problem is that while they are focused on classifying the existing data, the new data grows at a faster rate which means the project will continue indefinitely.
+Instead focus on classifying all new data first.
+By doing this the amount of existing data will be bounded and not grow.

 Centralized Storage and Control